mdnurahmed/leetcode-Count-Submatrices-With-All-Ones/README.md

        [1,1,1,0]]
 #### Output: 24
 #### Explanation:
-There are 8 rectangles of side 1x1.
+There are 8 rectangles/submatrices of side 1x1.
-There are 5 rectangles of side 1x2.
+There are 5 rectangles/submatrices of side 1x2.
-There are 2 rectangles of side 1x3.
+There are 2 rectangles/submatrices of side 1x3.
-There are 4 rectangles of side 2x1.
+There are 4 rectangles/submatrices of side 2x1.
-There are 2 rectangles of side 2x2.
+There are 2 rectangles/submatrices of side 2x2.
-There are 2 rectangles of side 3x1.
+There are 2 rectangles/submatrices of side 3x1.
 There is 1 rectangle of side 3x2.
-Total number of rectangles = 8 + 5 + 2 + 4 + 2 + 2 + 1 = 24.
+Total number of rectangles/submatrices = 8 + 5 + 2 + 4 + 2 + 2 + 1 = 24.

 ### Example 3:
 #### Input: